leeweiming3/tp/docs/UserGuide.md

 Format: `get INDEX`

-* `INDEX` must be within the range `1` to `n`, where `n` is the number of records in the database.
+* `INDEX` must be within the range `1` to `n`, where `n` is the number of candidates currently displayed in the `"Candidates"` column of the app.

 Example:
 * `get 24` returns the candidate with index 24.

 ### Finding remaining vacancies: `slots_left`

-Finds the remaining vacancies of a job at the specified **INDEX**.
+Finds the remaining vacancies of a job at the specified **INDEX** from the list of jobs displayed in the hirehub app.
 The remaining vacancies is the number of vacancies of the job, subtracted by the number of applications to the job with `OFFERED` status.

 The remaining vacancies of the job will be displayed in the message box.